ayrapetovai/dfm/README.md

 - If the path from the `.dfm_root` does not exist then exit with error.
 Recursively search for the source directory, by this way.
-- Having source directory, search the config file of the program inside of it, apply the `apply` subcommand to the found config file.
+- Having source directory, search the config file of the program inside of it, apply the `pull` subcommand to the found config file.
 - If the config file does not exist in source directory then create the config file in the `$XDG_CONFIG_PATH` (or `$HOME`?) directory and fill with default config parameters from the call of `default_config` function.